-Slow Cooker Risotto with Italian Sausage and Butternut Squash (and newborn photos!)
+Slow Cooker Butternut Squash Risotto with Italian Sausage

-Have you ever made risotto on the stove?
-You have to stir forever.
-Make it in your slow cooker instead, you only have to stir twice!
-This version has flavorful sausage, tender butternut squash, a healthy handful of spinach, along with a sprinkling of parmesan.
+Make delicious butternut squash risotto in your slow cooker!
+This version has flavorful sausage, tender butternut squash, and a healthy handful of spinach, along with a sprinkling of parmesan.
 It’s perfect winter comfort food!

 Babies used to die all the time in past generations.
 Disease was obviously a big culprit, but I’ve been thinking lately that some of it must have been related to breastfeeding.